Comment on page

-We are finally ready to setup Misago!
+We are finally ready to set up Misago!

-If you are on Linux or Mac, you are ready to continue.
-If you are on Windows, you will first need to install SSH client.
-Digital Ocean has guide for Windows connecting to droplet using PuTTy here.
+If you are on Linux or Mac, you are ready to sign in to your server.
+If you are on Windows, you will first need to install an SSH client.
+DigitalOcean has a guide for connecting to a droplet using PuTTY on Windows.

 *nix-like systems already implement program for connecting to server.
 Open your terminal and run following command, replacing the part after

 @with your droplet's IP address:

-After running this command, your terminal will attempt to connect to your droplet using
+After running this command, your terminal will attempt to connect to your droplet using the

-Commands to run are following:
+The commands to run are as follows:

-To do that run following command:
+To do that run the following command:

 apt-get install fail2ban

-Run following command:
+Run the following command:

 git clone https://github.com/rafalp/misago_docker.git --depth=1